kylemusco/Tesla-Sentry-Viewer-Docs/source/includes/_errors.md

 401 | Unauthorized -- Your API key is wrong.
 403 | Forbidden -- Endpoint requires authentication
 406 | Not Acceptable -- You requested a format that isn't json.
 500 | Internal Server Error -- We had a problem with our server.
-Try again later.
 503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.